-The primary objective of the current paper is to determine how a firm's TFP reacts to output and input tariff reductions in the presence of special tariff treatments on processing trade.
+The primary objective of the current article is to determine how a firm's TFP reacts to output and input tariff reductions in the presence of special tariff treatments on processing trade.
 Therefore, understanding whether a firm engages in processing activities is important.
-All Chinese firms are classified into four types, namely, non-importing firms and three types of importing firms: ordinary importers, hybrid processing importers, and pure processing importers.
-As shown in Figure 2, nonimporting firms do not have any imports; all raw materials and intermediate inputs are locally acquired.
-However, non-importing firms can sell their final goods domestically and internationally (as shown by arrow (1)).
+All Chinese firms are classified into four types, namely, non-importing firms and three types of importing firms: ordinary importers, hybrid processing importers and pure processing importers.
+As shown in Figure 3,